 Beth's expert tip: The concerts are free of charge, but donations are welcome to help fund the series.

 Fulton Street just may be the best thing to come out of the 1984 World's Fair, second only to the Hand Grenade, the powerful drink sold only at Tropical Isle.
 What was once the main entertainment promenade during the fair was revitalized by Harrah's Casino into a dining and entertainment thoroughfare.
 And during the holidays, the one block long pedestrian-only Fulton Street Mall is done up with Christmas trees, lights, mistletoe and fleur de lis ornaments for the annual "Miracle on Fulton Street."
-Taking place this year Nov.
-30-Dec.
-26, this festive fete includes artificial snow, strolling costumed characters, local musical acts and holiday-themed dining.
+This festive fete includes costumed characters, local musical acts and holiday-themed dining.
 There's no charge for wandering, a pastime sure to jump-start your holiday spirit.
-Bring a toy to donate, sit on Santa's lap and enjoy live music on the weekends.

 Recommended for Things to Do in December because: Fulton Street is in the heart of the CBD, close to the Convention Center and Harrah's casino.